nicktehrany/msF2FS-bench/Readme.md

     - number of zones: 3,688
     - Max. active zones: 14

 **Note,** all benchmarks are setup to match the size requirements of the ZNS device we use.
 For the file systems it always creates a 19GiB `nullblk` device to store metadata, as this is the minimum size required.
-If a smaller device is used, simply align the size of the `nullblk` device in each of the scripts inside a function call for creating the device, replace the following (the last number `19456`) to match your setup:
+If a smaller device is used, simply align the size of the `nullblk` device in each of the scripts inside a function call for creating the device, replace the following (the last number `19456` in MiB) to match your setup:

 ```bash
 DEV=$(sudo ../nullblk_create 512 19456)